SureDisappointment/css-color-preview/README.md

 ## Acknowledgements:

-- [HSL Preview](https://github.com/13ruceYu/hsl-preview) by 13ruceYu, which inspired this extension.
+- [OKLCH Preview](https://github.com/dotnize/oklch-preview) by dotnize, which this extension was forked from.

 ## License